E-detectors: a nonparametric framework for sequential change detection: Introduction

-\paragraph{Paper outline.} The rest of the paper is organized as follows.
-In \cref{sec::general}, we introduce a general framework about how to build composite, nonparametric, and nonasymptotic changepoint detection procedures using e-detectors. \cref{sec::mixture_general} extends the previous framework into the case where we have a set of detection procedures and explain how to use a mixture method to combine multiple procedures effectively.
+\paragraph*{Paper outline.} The rest of the paper is organized as follows.
+In \cref{sec::general}, we introduce a general framework about how to build composite, nonparametric, and nonasymptotic sequential change detection procedures using e-detectors. \cref{sec::mixture_general} extends the previous framework to the case where we have a set of e-detectors and explain how to use a mixture method to combine multiple e-detectors effectively.
 In \cref{sec::mixture_simple_exponential}, we introduce an exponential structure of e-detectors that makes it possible to design a near-optimal detection procedure with an explicit upper bound on worst average delays.
-Based on the proposed framework, \cref{sec::examples} presents two canonical examples of Bernoulli and bounded random variables cases with real data applications of the Cavaliers 2011-2018 statistics.
-We conclude with a brief summary of our contribution and discussions on future directions.
-In the interest of space, we defer proofs to the supplement.
+Based on the proposed framework, \cref{sec::examples} presents two canonical examples of Bernoulli (parametric) and bounded random variables (nonparametric) cases with real data applications of the Cavaliers 2011-2018 statistics.
+We conclude with a discussion, and defer proofs to the supplement.